Belonging (8)

 Belonging and Bridging: The Goal of Co-Creation

 Belonging transcends both toleration and inclusion.
 It aims to create environments where individuals feel genuinely valued, seen, and supported.
 Belonging isn’t just making others feel welcome, but providing them with a stake in the creation of the spaces and systems we inhabit.
-Belonging and bridging are intertwined concepts that emphasize co-creation as the key to sustainable DEI efforts.
+Belonging and bridging are intertwined concepts that emphasize co-creation as the key to sustainable workplace diversity efforts.

 Belonging goes beyond making space for diversity by welcoming people into existing structures—it transforms them into active participants that can shape those structures.
 This approach requires us to rethink the very systems and institutions within which we operate.